EgoChronos/Door-Locker-Security-System---ATmega32/README.md

-# Door-Locker-Security-System---ATmega32
-Implemented a door locking mechanism using password authentication, 2 ECUs, and Alarm

-Hallo, all.

-This is a final project of my Embedded software basic diploma at "EDGES for training"

-A summery of the project: it is a secureity door locking system with authentication protocol and alarm.

-The system operates using two ECUs (Electronic Control Units):

-HMI (Human-Machine Interface): Handles all user interactions and interface requests, then sends them to the CONTROL unit.

-CONTROL: Checks if the requests are valid and processes the data accordingly.

-  System operation overview:

-    If it is your first time:

-    Enter a 5-digit password and press the ON/c button to confirm.

-    Retype the same password and press ON/c again.

-    If the passwords don’t match, the system will reject it and ask you to re-enter the password.

-    When the passwords match, the system will display "Password changed successfully," save it in the EEPROM, and store DEADBEAF for future reference.

-    From this point onward, the app will offer two options:

-    Open Door

-    Change Password

-    If you select either option, the app will ask for your password.

-    If the password is correct, the app will proceed with your chosen action:

-    Open Door: The motor will turn to open the door, then automatically close it after a few seconds.

-    Change Password: You can set a new password.

-    After completing either action, the app will return to the main screen with the same two options.

-    If the password is entered incorrectly three times in a row, the system will lock and trigger an alarm.

-    The system will remain locked for a few seconds before returning to its normal state.

-    You can test all these features in the attached Proteus simulation!

-o	Utilized: GPIO, Keypad, LCD, Timer, UART, I2C, EEPROM, Buzzer, and DC Motor.

-o Microcontroller: ATmega32.

-You can read the full requirements in the attached file.

-Thank you.
+# Door Locker Security System – ATmega32 🔐
+👋 Hello, everyone!

+This repository contains the final project from my Embedded Software Basics Diploma at EDGES for Training.

+📝 Project Summary
+This project is a secure door locking system that uses password-based authentication, dual Electronic Control Units (ECUs), and an alarm mechanism for security enforcement.

+🎯 The goal was to design a complete access control system using modular embedded architecture with real-time communication between ECUs.

+🧰 Technologies & Components Used
+Component/Feature	Purpose
+🧠 MCU	ATmega32 Microcontroller
+🧾 HMI ECU	Human-Machine Interface (Keypad + LCD)
+⚙️ Control ECU	Handles logic, password validation, and control 🎛️ Keypad	User input for password entry
+📺 LCD	Interface feedback
+💾 EEPROM	Stores user credentials
+🔊 Buzzer	Alarm for invalid access attempts
+🚪 DC Motor	Controls door opening/closing
+🔄 Protocols	UART (inter-ECU communication), I2C
+⏱️ Timer	Delay and timeout handling

+🔐 System Operation Overview
+🔁 First-Time Setup
+Enter a 5-digit password, then press ON/C to confirm.

+Re-enter the same password for confirmation.

+If the two passwords match:

+The system saves the password to EEPROM

+Displays: Password changed successfully

+Stores 0xDEADBEEF as an initialization flag

+🧭 Main Menu Options
+Once a password is set, the system displays:

+🔓 Open Door

+🔄 Change Password

+🧩 Operation Flow
+User selects an option → System prompts for password

+If correct:

+🔓 Open Door: Motor opens the door, then automatically closes it

+🔄 Change Password: Prompts for a new password and saves it

+If incorrect password entered 3 times:

+🚨 System locks

+🔊 Alarm is triggered via buzzer

+System delays input for a few seconds, then resets

+🧪 All functionality is available in the attached Proteus simulation file.

+📄 Documentation
+📎 You can find the full requirements and simulation setup in the attached project files.

+✅ Project Status
+🎉 Completed
+The system is fully functional and tested, with all features working as specified.